jonhoo/thesquareplanet.com/_posts/2020-10-15-camera-webcam-on-linux.md

 hold up pretty well, and still come at a significant discount.
 I ended up going with the [Panasonic LUMIX G7], which supports 4k video, has clean HDMI, seems to be generally liked and well-tested in the community, and had some decent offers on ebay.
+Do note that the G7 does _not_ focus automatically when it's just monitoring over HDMI, so you'll have to hold down the capture button half-way to manually focus.
+And you have to do that each time you turn it on.
+If you know of a way to avoid that, let me know!

 You'll also find yourself looking at lenses when you are considering a mirrorless camera.
 Chances are you want one that's wide-angle to